 In this post I discuss the ingredients and substitutions for making this stew recipe, I show step by step instructions on how to make chicken stew, I answer some of the most frequently asked questions people have about this recipe and its ingredients and give you some of my favorite tips and notes.
 You will also learn how to make this chicken stew into a vegetarian stew!
 Let’s get to it or if you prefer, skip to the recipe – although you may be missing some good insights!

-Ingredients to Make This Southwestern Chicken Stew
+Southwestern Chicken Stew Ingredients

 - Boneless and Skinless Chicken Breast – Cut into small bite size pieces for quick cooking.
 Use chicken thighs if you prefer.